microsoft/pxt/docs/streamer/docs.md

 Streamer simplifies the setup of scenes in your streaming software, you only have one scene :) You can definitely integrate Streamer in your exisiting OBS/StreamLabs/...

+## How to use Streamer?

+### Editor

+Choose the MakeCode you wish to use.
+For some editors, like the micro:bit, you may want to use 2 editors at the same time (for radio coding for example).